prog4biol/pfb2019/README.md

 #### Logging into Your Workstation

 Your workstation is an iMac.
-To log into it, provide the following information:
+To log into it, provide your user name and password.
+Your username will be the first letter of your first name and two first letters of your last.
+You can check your username [here](https://github.com/prog4biol/pfb2018/blob/master/usernames.md).

+For example, for Sofia Robb her username will be sro.
+The password is cshl.

-_Your username:_ admin
+_Your username:_ sro

-_Your password:_ admin
+_Your password:_ cshl

 #### Bringing up the Command-Line